Early childhood education

 The ECCE scheme is administered by the Department of Children, Equality, Disability, Integration and Youth .

 Department of Education's role in early education

 The Department of Education's role in early childhood education focuses on interventions for children who are disadvantaged or have special needs.
 The Early Years Education Policy Unit of the Department of Education and the Department of Children, Equality, Disability, Integration and Youth (DCEDIY) work on policy issues affecting early childhood care and education.

 There is a special grant allocation to national schools to help buy equipment and materials for infant classes in primary schools.

-The Early Start Programme aims to tackle educational disadvantage by targeting children who are at risk of not reaching their potential within the education system.
-It is a one-year preventative intervention scheme offered to pre-school children (3 to 4 years old) in some schools in disadvantaged areas.
+The Early Start Programme is for children who are at risk of not reaching their potential in school.
+It is a one-year scheme offered to pre-school children (aged 3 to 4) in some schools in disadvantaged areas.

 Children under 4 with special needs

-Local Health Offices and/or voluntary bodies provide services for young children with severe or profound disabilities.
+Local Health Offices and voluntary bodies provide services for young children with severe or profound disabilities.

 The Visiting Teacher Service of the Department of Education provides a service to young children with visual and/or hearing impairment, from the age of 2 years.